 Courses in this group have the REE attribute.

 |REAL 2004||Real Estate Management||3|

 |REAL 2010||Special Topics in Real Estate||4|

-The major in real estate is available at Fordham School of Professional and Continuing Studies at Lincoln Center, Rose Hill, Westchester, as well as online.
+The major in real estate is available to students in Fordham's School of Professional and Continuing Studies at Lincoln Center, Rose Hill, and Westchester, as well as online.